SverreWisloff/TackingMaster/README.md

  1.2
  - New Menu-system
+ - Add settings for drawing N+E+S+W
- - Add settings for drawing N+E+S+W, and drawing the boat
+ - Add settings for drawing the boat

+ 1.3
+ - Course more in fokus

 ## Please use it if you find it convinient